felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 ---

-It may be possible to connect a store operated by Just Eat Takeaway.com on another European market through Flyt, if the Just Eat Flyt team validates it.
-Integration features might however differ from market to market.
+Flyt is a more capable integration platform than the legacy Just Eat Takeaway integration platform.
+If you operate on a market not served by Flyt, it may still be possible to connect your store through Flyt if the Flyt team approves it.
+Not all integration features might however be available, depending on your market.
 For more information, contact HubRise at [support@hubrise.com](mailto:support@hubrise.com).

 ## Integration Features